Why Empathy is the Heart of Hospitality

 The Historical Thread

-Back in the day, Māori communities would welcome travelers—even strangers—with open arms.
-There are countless stories of iwi (tribes) providing food, shelter, and protection to those in need, without expecting anything in return.
-It wasn't about transactions; it was about building relationships and showing kindness.
-One of the most poignant examples is the story of Te Whiti o Rongomai and Tohu Kākahi, leaders of the Parihaka settlement in the 19th century.
-When government forces invaded Parihaka in 1881, instead of responding with hostility, the villagers greeted the soldiers with songs, food, and hospitality.
-Children offered fresh bread, and women sang.
-Despite facing oppression, they responded with empathy and kindness—a powerful testament to the enduring spirit of manaakitanga.
+Māori communities would welcome travelers—even complete strangers—with open arms.
+They provided food, shelter, and protection without expecting anything in return.
+Take the powerful story of Te Whiti o Rongomai and Tohu Kākahi, leaders of the Parihaka settlement in the 19th century.
+When government forces invaded Parihaka in 1881, the villagers didn't respond with anger.
+Instead, children greeted the soldiers with fresh bread, and women sang songs of peace.
+Despite facing oppression, they chose empathy and kindness—a testament to the enduring spirit of manaakitanga.

-Even the iconic hotels of the early 20th century, like the Grand Hotel in Auckland or the Chateau Tongariro, were built not just as places to stay but as experiences that embodied the welcoming spirit of New Zealand.
-They became landmarks where stories were shared, cultures mingled, and everyone—from the bellhop to the manager—understood the importance of making each guest feel at home.
+Even iconic establishments like the Grand Hotel in Auckland or the Chateau Tongariro weren't just places to rest—they were experiences steeped in the welcoming spirit of Aotearoa.
+These venues became crossroads where stories were shared, cultures mingled, and every staff member understood the importance of making each guest feel at home.

 The Heartbeat of Guest Experience